- What is a wireless network?

 It is unlikely that every office in every building will be able to reliably use the wireless network.
 There are various design and cost issues that may prevent 100% coverage.
 Obviously, Information Technology Services will do everything possible to ensure that the wireless network extends to as much of the campus as possible.

-No. A wireless network will usually escape the confines of a building, and could easily interfere with other wireless users in other buildings or with other wireless networking components installed into the building by Information Technology Services.
+No. A wireless network will usually escape the confines of a building, and could easily interfere with the existing wireless network and other wireless users in the building or surrounding areas.
 This would lead to very unreliable operation and tremendously increased support costs.

 Some UNL departments have already attempted to install their own wireless networking equipment, and discovered that they totally disrupted the existing wired network within their buildings.